 St. John’s Concert Series • Invite-Welcome-Connect Newcomer Ministry • Sunday School curriculum • Strategic Planning support • St. John’s seminarian • Youth Confirmation books and retreat • Youth Mission Scholarships (Ecuador) • A Full Summer—meals for Tallahassee’s students in need • The Most Rev. Frank Griswold’s (former Presiding Bishop of the Episcopal Church) Holy Week teaching mission to St. John’s • Jewish-Christian Teaching Series in partnership with Temple Israel • Sacred Music Intern from Florida State University • For All the Saints Capital Campaign • Florida Panhandle hurricane relief an additional support through Episcopal Relief and Development (ERD)

-At the end of 2022, the total funds under management (FUM) by the Foundation were $1.856 million.
-We invite you to view St. John's 2022 Annual Report for a full update on both the restricted and unrestricted endowments.
+At the end of 2024, the total funds under management (FUM) by the Foundation were $2.77 million.
+We distributed $56,457 to support key programs.
+We invite you to view St. John's 2024 Annual Report for a full update on both the restricted and unrestricted endowments.

 The Foundation Board, made up of St. John’s members, includes the Rector and the Senior Warden as ex-officio voting members.
 For more information about serving on the St. John’s Foundation Board, please contact Sarah Ball Miller, Foundation Chair.